 Despite having the reputation of being needlessly complicated, one of the best things about Getting Things Done is that it’s an extremely flexible and customizable system.
 All you need to get started is a notebook and something to write with.

 There are five steps to the GTD method that you need to know before you start.
-These are:

 - Capture: When a task crosses your mind, write it down in your inbox list.